Ferdinand737/UBC-Auto-Register/README.md

 # UBC-Auto_Register
 ## Automatically register the user in classes at UBC
-## Instructions are within autoRegister.py
+## Instructions are in autoRegister.py